soundpress/RulesOfNYC/docs/c16/index.rst

          (F) except as set forth below in 29 RCNY §§ 2-08(a)(4)(ii), and (iii), be occupied by a family living independently for residential purposes on December 1, 1981, since April 1, 1980 for coverage under § 281(1), and

-         (G) pursuant to MDL § 282-a, either (i) have been registered as part of an IMD building, structure or portion thereof by the landlord of such building, by that certain date which is 6 months after the date the Loft Board shall have adopted all rules necessary in order to implement the provisions of Chapters 135 and 147 of the Laws of 2010 (ii) have been included as part of a coverage application filed by a residential occupant of the building, structure or portion thereof by that certain date which is 6 months after the date the Loft Board shall have adopted all rules necessary in order to implement the provisions of Chapters 135 and 147 of the Laws of 2010 or (iii) if the landlord is directed to file a registration application form by a court of competent jurisdiction pursuant to a claim of Article 7-C coverage raised in a pleading before the certain date listed in 29 RCNY § 1-06.1(a) of these rules, and on the Loft Board's website.
+         (G) pursuant to MDL § 282-a, either (i) have been registered as part of an IMD building, structure or portion thereof by the landlord of such building, by that certain date which is 6 months after the date the Loft Board shall have adopted all rules necessary in order to implement the provisions of Chapters 135 and 147 of the Laws of 2010 (ii) have been included as part of a coverage application filed by a residential occupant of the building, structure or portion thereof by that certain date which is 6 months after the date the Loft Board shall have adopted all rules necessary in order to implement the provisions of Chapters 135 and 147 of the Laws of 2010 or (iii) if the landlord is directed to file a registration application form by a court of competent jurisdiction pursuant to a claim of Article 7-C coverage raised in a pleading before the certain date listed in 29 RCNY § 1-06.1(a), and on the Loft Board's website.

-      (ii) In addition to the criteria set forth in subparagraph (i) of this 29 RCNY §§ 2-08(a)(4), in order for a residential unit to qualify for coverage under Article 7-C pursuant to MDL § 281(4), such residence or unit must have been occupied by a family living independently for residential purposes on May 1, 1987, since December 1, 1981, and occupied for residential purposes since April 1, 1980, regardless of whether the building is located in a geographical area in which the Zoning Resolution permits residential use as of right, or through grandfathering as defined in 29 RCNY § 2-08(a)(2) of these rules, or because the building is located in a study area as defined in 29 RCNY § 2-08(a)(5) of these rules.
+      (ii) In addition to the criteria set forth in subparagraph (i) of this 29 RCNY §§ 2-08(a)(4), in order for a residential unit to qualify for coverage under Article 7-C pursuant to MDL § 281(4), such residence or unit must have been occupied by a family living independently for residential purposes on May 1, 1987, since December 1, 1981, and occupied for residential purposes since April 1, 1980, regardless of whether the building is located in a geographical area in which the Zoning Resolution permits residential use as of right, or through grandfathering as defined in 29 RCNY § 2-08(a)(2), or because the building is located in a study area as defined in 29 RCNY § 2-08(a)(5).

-      (iii) Notwithstanding the foregoing, in order for a residential unit to qualify for coverage under Article 7-C pursuant to MDL § 281(5), as set forth in these rules, a residential unit is not required to have been residentially occupied between April 1, 1980 through December 1, 1981, but is required to have been occupied by a family living independently for residential purposes during a period of twelve consecutive months between January 1, 2008 through December 31, 2009, as further delineated in 29 RCNY §§ 2-08(c)(3), and 2-08(c)(4) of these rules, regardless of whether the building is geographically located in an area in which the Zoning Resolution permits residential use.
+      (iii) Notwithstanding the foregoing, in order for a residential unit to qualify for coverage under Article 7-C pursuant to MDL § 281(5), as set forth in these rules, a residential unit is not required to have been residentially occupied between April 1, 1980 through December 1, 1981, but is required to have been occupied by a family living independently for residential purposes during a period of twelve consecutive months between January 1, 2008 through December 31, 2009, as further delineated in 29 RCNY §§ 2-08(c)(3) and (c)(4), regardless of whether the building is geographically located in an area in which the Zoning Resolution permits residential use.
 In addition to the criteria set forth in subparagraph (A), (B), (C), (E), and (G) of 29 RCNY § 2-08(a)(4)(i), in order for a residential unit to qualify as an IMD unit for purposes of coverage under Article 7-C pursuant to MDL § 281(5), such residence or home must:

          (A) not be located in a "cellar" or "basement," as such terms are defined in MDL §§ 4(37), and 4(38) respectively;